Puget Sound Fishing Report: Late Spring Transition

 Season Status

-Key Rules
+Special Rules

 Open Year-Round

-Catch & Release ONLY
+Catch and Release ONLY.

-Salmon
+Salmon (Chinook)

 REGIONAL ALTERNATIVE